 Incorporating explosive HIIT exercises like the jump squat into your HIIT no equipment workouts is a fantastic way to increase your body’s ability to absorb impact and stabilize the joints.
 It will improve your running by building up your glutes and hips, giving you more power with each step and reducing the strain on your body.

-To get in the perfect jump squat, start with your feet directly under your shoulders and your feet turned slightly outward.
+To get in the perfect jump squat, start with your feet directly under your shoulders, and your feet turned slightly outward.
 As you lower yourself down before takeoff, keep your knees directly over the ankles.
 Use your breath as you go through the movement!
-Breathe in deeply as you squat down, and then out sharply as you drive your body upward, jumping up as high as you can.
+Breathe in deeply as you squat down and then out sharply as you drive your body upward, jumping up as high as you can.
 Keep your legs straight to ensure you are prepared to land safely, touching down with the balls of your feet first.

 Maybe you love them, maybe you hate them.
 Either way, you’re going to see results.
 Burpees are a classic of HIIT drills, and will instantly up the intensity of your HIIT workouts.
 The burpee is a full-body exercise, working the lower body, core, and upper body all in one motion.
-By including this workout in your HIIT without equipment workouts you’ll be increasing your muscular and cardio endurance, enhancing strength and stability for better, stronger running.
+By including this workout in your HIIT without equipment workouts, you’ll be increasing your muscular and cardio endurance, enhancing strength and stability for better, stronger running.

 HIIT is a complement to your running training because your cardio endurance is enabled by a strong, stable core.
-By developing the core in your HIIT drills you’ll be allowing the work for your hips and back to be more fluid.
-It also improves balance, meaning you’ll be less likely regain footing in case of a misstep!
+By developing the core in your HIIT drills, you’ll be allowing the work for your hips and back to be more fluid.
+It also improves balance, meaning you’ll be less likely to regain footing in case of a misstep!

 Plank jacks incorporate a cardio element into the traditional plank, giving you a HIIT Without Equipment double-whammy!
 As you hop your feet apart and then together again, keep your upper body from slumping down.
 You want to keep a straight line from the top of your head down to your heels.

 Doing high knees exaggerates the motion you make when running.
 It will help you improve knee lift and cardio endurance.
-This is one of those HIIT exercises that both improves strength while also improving your running form.
+This is one of those HIIT exercises that both improve strength while also improving your running form.
 It will work your abs, your glutes, and your hip flexors.

-To maintain form during high knees, keep your back straight and your eyes focused straight ahead.
+To maintain form during high knees, keep your back straight, and your eyes focused straight ahead.
 Make sure you don’t sacrifice form in pursuit of speed.
 Increase your speed as you get more comfortable with the movement.

 Lunges are unilateral motions, which is the same type of motion we use when running.
 Doing lunges and lunge variations will help you build strength, coordination, and balance.
 However, doing lunges with bad form can lead to knee joint stress and is counterproductive for your running practice.

-Make sure as you perform the lunge you use your core and keep your upper body lifted.
+Make sure as you perform the lunge, you use your core and keep your upper body lifted.
 Ensure the knee of the front leg in the lunge does not extend beyond the toes and tracks over your ankle.
 If you are new to lunges, it can be easier to start with a reverse lunge to develop your coordination.
 Then move on to forward lunges and weighted lunges as you become more comfortable.

 Mountain climbers will get your heart rate up while also boosting your quads, glutes, and core strength.
 There’s the added bonus of improving your upper body strength while you’re at it!
 This is another exercise that improves your overall strength and agility by causing multiple muscle groups to work together, making for more integrated and supportive movement while running.

 When it comes to approaching this workout, the experts say to make sure you’re ready.
-Make sure you’re comfortable with other jumping motions before moving up to a high impact exercise like this one.
+Make sure you’re comfortable with other jumping motions before moving up to a high-impact exercise like this one.

 If you plan on doing tuck jumps continuously without resetting between each one, make sure to pay attention to the way you lean as you jump.
 Continue to tuck your knees up towards your chest as opposed to letting yourself lean forwards towards your knees.